General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation

 The first order perturbation equations are given by:

 In the case of $\alpha_1(t,m)\equiv\alpha_1(m)$, they are solved by:

 For the remainder, of the section, however, we will not make this assumption.
-We instead consider the more general condition that the kinetics are secondary-dominated such that $\alpha_1$ grows less rapidly with $t$ than $e^{\kappa t}$.
+We instead consider the more general condition, introduced in Methods Sec.~\ref{sec:rateeqs}, that the kinetics are secondary-dominated such that $\alpha_1$ grows less rapidly with $\tau$ than $e^{\tau}$.
 In this case, the particular integral of $\mu^{(1)}$ will also grow less rapidly than $e^{\tau}$.
 We can then write the first order perturbation terms as: